MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-about-appv.md

 ---
 # What's new in App-V for Windows 10, version 1703 and earlier

->Applies to Windows 10, version 1703 and earlier.
+>Applies to: Windows 10, version 1703 and earlier

 Microsoft Application Virtualization (App-V) for Windows 10 delivers Win32 applications to users as virtual applications.
 Virtual applications are installed on centrally managed servers and delivered to users as a service in real time and on an as-needed basis.
 Users launch virtual applications from familiar access points and interact with them as if they were installed locally.